Elvegard/SaveIt/README.md

-# SaveIt
+SaveIt
-Terminal easy and fast save notes with tags
+Easy terminal save notes with tags.

+Written in Python